What to Wear for Business Headshots

 5 quick tips about what to wear for business headshots

-According to the Association for Psychological Science journal article by psychological scientist and study author Alexander Todorov of Princeton University, “… images we post online can affect us in unexpected, and undesired, ways, subtly biasing other people’s decisions.
+According to the Association for Psychological Science journal article by psychological scientist and study author Alexander Todorov of Princeton University, “… images we post online can affect us in unexpected, and undesired, ways, subtly biasing other people’s decisions.”

 1) Wardrobe Colors

-Darker, solid colors stand out.
-In a good way!
+Darker, solid colors stand out!

 Our goal is to direct the audience to your face and your eyes.
 Patterns, prints and bright colors like orange or red, will distract people from what we want them to see.
+White, cream or flesh toned colors can blend too much as well.
+Blues, greens, chocolate, navy and other mid tones will help to focus their attention.

-2) Of Ties and Necklines in Business Headshots
+2) Of Ties and Necklines

 It’s all about the neck!